rsp2k/django-oscar/docs/source/howto/how_to_configure_surcharges.rst

 * To look up the "default" surcharges so that sample surcharges can be shown on the basket detail page.

-* To give the applicable surcharges to the order total calculator so wo can show the correct price breakdown.
+* To give the applicable surcharges to the order total calculator so we can show the correct price breakdown.

 The ``get_applicable_surcharges`` method takes the basket and any other kwargs.
 These kwargs can later be determined when setting up your own surcharges.